Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Appendix

 \subsection{Ablation Studies}

-Our ablation objective in this section is to demonstrate that the model performance stems from the method itself rather than specific hyperparameter tuning.
-While we adopt $\lambda = 0.5$ as the main experimental configuration, Table~\ref{tab:ablation} shows that performance remains consistent across the range $\lambda \in \{0.25, 0.5, 0.75\}$ for 8B-4B teacher-student pair.
+Our ablation objective is to demonstrate that the model performance stems from the method itself rather than specific hyperparameter tuning.
+We ablate using 8B-4B teacher-student pair and Bespoke dataset among $\lambda \in \{0, 0.25, 0.5, 0.75, 1.0\}$.
+While we adopt $\lambda = 0.5$ as the main experimental configuration, Table~\ref{tab:ablation} shows that performance remains consistent across the range $\lambda \in \{0.25, 0.5, 0.75\}$.
 The similarity in results among these $\lambda$ values indicates that the choice of 0.5 is not the sole driver of success, but rather that the method performs reliably provided that a balance between hard and soft losses is maintained.

 This stability across intermediate $\lambda$ values is accompanied by a clear performance advantage over the pure supervised fine-tuning (SFT) setting ($\lambda = 0$).
 All tested combined configurations ($\lambda \in \{0.25, 0.5, 0.75\}$) yield higher accuracy than the setting where soft loss is ignored, except for one setting when $\lambda = 0.75$ where it is slightly lower than $\lambda = 0$ in AIME25 but remains fairly close.
-Specifically, using our chosen $\lambda = 0.5$ results in significant relative improvements: approximately 26.8\% (AIME24) and 19.5\% (AIME25) for LSP=0.5, and 8.9\% (AIME24) and 9.7\% (AIME25) for LSP=1.0.
+Specifically, compared to $\lambda = 0$, using our chosen $\lambda = 0.5$ results in significant relative improvements: approximately 26.8\% (AIME24) and 19.5\% (AIME25) for LSP=0.5, and 8.9\% (AIME24) and 9.7\% (AIME25) for LSP=1.0.

 These gains highlight that incorporating distillation consistently enhances the model's capability beyond what is achievable with hard labels alone.

 Finally, we observe the limitations of removing hard supervision entirely.
 The setting of $\lambda = 1.0$ results in a degradation in performance, with scores dropping below both the combined settings and the pure SFT setup.
 This suggests that while the soft loss is a powerful addition to hard loss, it does not operate well alone.